bunysae/execa_test_double/README.md

 The stub behavior is reseted at every invocation of this method.
 The real command is executed, if it isn't stubbed.

+#### resetStub
+Resets the history and the behavior of the stub.

+## Versioning
+The major, minor and patch component of the version number will be keeped in sync with `execa`.